 Quick Tips: Another important tip in grooming your dog is that they stand for you it will make your job grooming easier, and it will help be a good control point for our dog.
 This will help by blowing out that extra coat and save you time it will also help you see what’s in their skin such as please hot spots and things that may be stuck in their coat from hiking.
 This is preventive care that will keep you away from the vet.

 4. I have three favorite products for combing, a greyhound comb, a slicker, and a bristle brush.
 Start with the greyhound comb and follow the way the hair lays.
 Some other brushes that will help are pin brushes and rakes.
 Hold the head up as you come through the front and be cautious of the ears they have a lot of loose skin around the neck.
 So pull up on some of it to allow your comb to glide, and that’s what you’re looking for that riding action.

 Get the things you need to groom the corgi:

 5. Next, to the slicker, this works really well on nappy and short hair such as puffy fur and their legs and feet.
 Once you finish, grab the bristle brush and just finish it out.
 Make all the coat lay back down.

-6. Finally, you can use dog paw moisturizer to moisten the top pad and protect their feet.
-Hot and cold temperature can burn the bottom of their feet.
+6. Finally, you can use dog paw moisturizers to moisten the top pad and protect their feet.
+Hot and cold temperatures can burn the bottom of their feet.
 Apply a glob of it and rub it in.